Billaferd/QuantumNexus/Designers/Quantum Nexus Domain Characteristics.md

 * **Level 3 (Advanced):** * **Concept:** Casting powerful, flexible spells and tapping into forbidden knowledge.
 Reciting incantations that make the world tremble.
   * **Abilities:** The **Arcane Recall** skill appears on key Event cards.
 Events become more powerful and flexible.
 Rule Bending becomes more pronounced.
 * **Level 4 (Absolute Mastery):** * **Concept:** Achieving archmage status, capable of reality-warping miracles.
 Bending time, space, and fate to their will.
   * **Abilities:** Access to the most powerful Event cards that can alter the entire board state.
 Rule Bending reaches its apex.
 High-cost, archmage Leader units with devastating abilities.
+Token generation for Magic is restricted to the Golem, which features Small Size (1 Weight), 2 Attack, 1 Defense, Range 1, and no keywords.

 ## **Domain 3: Psionics**